band-community/bounties/README.md

 # Band Protocol Bounties
-🎁 A collection of public bounties for [Band Protocol](https://bandprotocol.com)
+🎁 A collection of public bounties and developer info for [Band Protocol](https://bandprotocol.com)

 ## 😎 Welcome Hackers!